buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_BridgeCommon.md

 # Pset_BridgeCommon

-Common property set for bridges.
+Common property set for bridges.<!-- end of definition -->